-Cold plunge tanks from RENU Therapy are considerably more affordable than having an in-ground cold plunge pool built on your property.
+A cold plunge tank from RENU Therapy is considerably more affordable than having an in-ground cold plunge pool built on your property.

-RENU cold tubs have a 4-part purification system that's all-natural and doesn't require chemicals.
-Featuring a powerful oxidizer, 10-inch filter system, surface dirt and oil remover buoy, and a spa sanitizer mineral stick that uses silver ions to destroy bacteria and algae, RENU cold water therapy tanks stay clean and rarely require water changes, conserving water.
+RENU cold tubs have a 4-part purification system that's all-natural and don't require chemicals.
+Featuring a powerful oxidizer, 10-inch filter system, surface dirt, and oil remover buoy, and a spa sanitizer mineral stick that uses silver ions to destroy bacteria and algae, RENU cold water therapy tanks stay clean and rarely require water changes, conserving water.

 Insulation Means Efficiency

-Because RENU cold tubs are filled with proprietary insulation - any air gaps are totally eliminated, providing a thermal blanket that saves energy and reduces noise levels by 60%.
-Simply put, RENU provides you the most energy-efficient cold plunge possible.
+Because RENU cold tubs are filled with proprietary insulation—any air gaps are totally eliminated, providing a thermal blanket that saves energy and reduces noise levels by 60%.
+Simply put, RENU provides you with the most energy-efficient cold plunge possible.

 That said, larger in-ground cold plunge pools can accommodate multiple people at once, which is kind of cool if you have some friends to challenge.

-When it comes down to a realistic cost benefit analysis, cold water therapy tubs are impossible to beat—especially if they're made with high-quality components like RENU cold therapy tubs are.
+When it comes down to a realistic cost-benefit analysis, cold water recovery therapy tubs are impossible to beat—especially if they're made with high-quality components like RENU cold therapy tubs are.

 RENU hand-crafts the highest quality cold plunge tubs 100% in the USA.
 Our warranty coverage is second to none and we strive for 100% customer satisfaction with every cold tub!